radumarg/lambdaQ/doc/development-plan.md

 - Quantum operations to be supported: new, ms (measure), reset, a fixed set of Unitary gates.
 - Quantum operations and gates are implemented as constant terms in a quantum lambda calculus.
 - Implement most common quantum gates: X, Y, Z, Pauli Root Gates, Hadamard, Id, RX, RY, RZ, S(S†), T(T†), V(V†), h(h†), U1, U2, U3, P, SWAP, SQRT-SWAP, ISWAP, FSWAP, SWAP-ROOT
-- Affine (linear) types will be used to represent quantum resources like qubits and operations on qubits.
-- Two basic data types: bits and qubits.
-- Support for standard classical data types: integer, floats, booleans, strings.
-- Angle data type = 2π * fraction as bit string, or perhaps 4π * fraction, similar to OpenQASM3 data type with the same name.
-- Call-by-value operational semantics.
 - BNFC converter tool [6] to be used to generate a compiler frontend from an LBNF  grammar [7]:
  	LBNF Grammar -> Lexer -> Abstract Syntax Tree -> Parser
 - A type checker will ensure the correctness of programs.